ElektraInitiative/libelektra/doc/keynames/README.md

 > For now, we only care that there is some similarity to Unix paths.

 This is no mistake.
-Elektra's _Key Database (KDB)_ is designed to resemble a Unix filesystem.
+Elektra's _key database (KDB)_ is designed to resemble a Unix filesystem.
 In particular, the KDB has a similar hierarchy.
-More generally, all Key Names exhibit this hierarchy.
+More generally, all key names exhibit this hierarchy.
-By going back to thinking about a Key Name as a Namespace and a series of Key Name Parts, we can define this _Key Hierarchy_.
+By going back to thinking about a key name as a namespace and a series of key name parts, we can define this _key hierarchy_.

-Each Namespace has a separate hierarchy.
+Each namespace has a separate hierarchy.
 The relation between these, will be explored in the next section.
-For now, we just look at a single Namespace.
+For now, we just look at a single namespace.

 In a Unix filesystems, we commonly talk about files and directories.
 We also say a file is located within a directory.